Garmin Venu 3 vs Google Pixel Watch 4 (45mm)

 Frequently Asked Questions

-Garmin Venu 3 excels if you value bright 1.4" amoled display with refined, lifestyle-friendly ui.
-Google Pixel Watch 4 (45mm) is better if you prioritize battery life significantly improved to 40 hours with aod enabled.
-Pick based on your budget and daily use.
+Garmin Venu 3 is the better choice if you prioritize bright 1.4" amoled display with refined, lifestyle-friendly ui.
+Google Pixel Watch 4 (45mm) wins if you value battery life significantly improved to 40 hours with aod enabled.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure